0xlukem/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 If you navigate to [http://localhost:3000](http://localhost:3000){target=\_blank},  you should see the starter Next.js application in your browser.

-To test the RainbowKit connection, you will use the MetaMask mobile app.
+To test the RainbowKit connection, you will use the MetaMask app.
 Make sure you have established a connection to the Dancebox appchain in your MetaMask wallet.

 To add the Dancebox appchain to MetaMask: